 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in calculating your credit score:

-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?